 \subsection{Ridge Regression}

-Ridge regression is one of the most important transformations of linear regression.
-Compared to linear regression, ridge regression regularizes the coefficients using a quadratic penalty to avoid the problem of possible overfitting, and thus improves prediction accuracy.
-By introducing a $L_{2}$ regularization term, the cost function of ridge regression is
+Ridge regression is one of the most significant transformations of linear regression.
+Compared to linear regression, ridge regression regularizes the weights using a quadratic penalty to avoid the problem of possible overfitting, and thus improves prediction accuracy.
+By introducing an $L_{2}$ regularization term, the cost function of ridge regression is

-where $\lambda$ is a parameter controlling the effect of regularization.
+where $\lambda$ is a parameter controlling the regularization effect.
 To perform coordinate descent by \eqref{equ:cd}, we compute the partial derivatives as

 where $P_k$ and $Z_k$ are defined by \eqref{equ:pk} and \eqref{equ:Zk}.
 Let $\frac{\partial f(\textbf{w})}{\partial w_{k}}=0$, and we get